 Take the Lead includes three main engagements for selected schools.

-- Take to the Stage: 2 hour workshop at an Old Vic partner venue
+- Take to the Stage: A two and a half-hour workshop at an Old Vic partner venue

-- A welcome video with Take the Lead ambassadors
+- A welcome video from Take the Lead ambassadors

 - Students will be supported by a Prompt Book, an additional learning resource